Spence Messih | A river runs through

 We are now seeking expressions of interest from galleries, museums and art centres who would like to host A river runs through.
 Audio visual, sculptural, and text components will travel with the tour, and the exhibition is suitable for venues with qualified installation staff and ideally suited to venues with an interest in community engagement and public program delivery.

-Following its premiere at UTS Gallery in early 2026 and pending funding success, A river runs through is available to tour to galleries, museums and arts centres in late 2026/27.
+Following its premiere at UTS Gallery in early 2026 and pending funding success, A river runs through is available to tour to galleries, museums and arts centres from late 2026 into 2028.
 This exhibition allows for some flexibility and site-responsive exhibition planning at each touring venue.

 Please contact M&G NSW for further information: